Ahanaf242/ResortManagementSystem/README.md

 ### Payment System
 - Record a payment with amount and method (Cash, Card, Mobile Banking)
 - View list of all payments made

+### Resort Service
+- Add resort services with a service name and price
+- View the list of all available/added services

 ### Admin Login
 - Secure login panel with ID and password